The Chaperone (2018 film)

 The Chaperone is a 2018 period drama film, directed by Michael Engler, with a screenplay by Julian Fellowes, from the novel by Laura Moriarty.
-It stars Elizabeth McGovern, Haley Lu Richardson, Miranda Otto, Blythe Danner, Campbell Scott, Géza Röhrig and Victoria Hill.
+It stars Elizabeth McGovern, Haley Lu Richardson, Miranda Otto, Blythe Danner, Campbell Scott, Géza Röhrig, and Victoria Hill.

 It had its world premiere at the Los Angeles Film Festival on September 23, 2018.
 It was released on March 29, 2019, by PBS Distribution.

 Plot

-In 1922 teen Louise Brooks, invited to study dance at the Denishawn school in NYC, needs a chaperone to go.
-Fellow Wichita, KS resident, middle-aged Norma Carlisle, volunteers after watching her recital.
+In 1922 teen Louise Brooks, invited to study dance at the NYC Denishawn school, must go with a chaperone.
+Fellow Wichita, Kansas resident, middle-aged Norma Carlisle, volunteers after watching her recital.

-Norma's husband is wary about it, but their sons support her.
+Norma's husband is wary, but their sons support her.
 At the rail station, the couple have a strained goodbye.
 Louise's father emphasizes her stay in NYC depends on Norma.

-On their journey, Norma and Louise discover the younger questions everything, while the other conforms.
-Norma dreams about her childhood train trip from NYC to her adoptive family in Kansas.
+On the journey, Louise questions everything, while Norma conforms.
+Norma dreams about her childhood ride from NYC to her adoptive Kansas family.
 Waking alone, she finds Louise dining with a young man and his uncle.
-Discussing prohibition, Norma is the only one supporting it.
+Discussing prohibition, Norma is alone in supporting it.

-Later, in their cabin, Norma reminds Louise to avoid being with men unaccompanied, as men only marry 'untouched' women, which Louise sees as extremely antiquated.
-As Norma's adoptive parents died when she was a teen, she married soon afterwards.
-Louise senses Norma's unhappiness, although she denies it.
+Later, Norma reminds Louise to never be with men unaccompanied, as men only marry 'untouched' women, which Louise sees as extremely antiquated.
+As Norma's adoptive parents died when she was a teen, she married young.
+Louise senses Norma's unhappiness, which she denies.

 In NYC, Louise loves the noise and bustle, but Norma is uncomfortable.
-Although the younger woman wants to explore, the other insists they stay in, as class starts early.
-After walking Louise to class, Norma meets Floyd who works there while a Columbia student.
-When she shows him a 15th Street address, he warns her the area is dangerous.
+Although the younger wants to explore, the other insists they stay in, as class starts early.
+After walking Louise to class, Norma meets Floyd, a Columbia student who works there.
+When she asks about a 15th Street address, he warns her the area is dangerous.

-The young dancers at Denishawn school are reminded to not drink or smoke, to be always perceived as pure and untarnished.
-Meanwhile, Norma, seeking to contact her birth mother, finds her old nun-run orphanage, but is turned away.
-Another flashback of Mr. Carlisle reveals his infidelity.
+Denishawn school dancers are reminded to not drink or smoke and always come across as pure and untarnished.
+Meanwhile, Norma, seeking her birth mother's contact, finds her old nun-run orphanage, but is turned away.
+Another flashback reveals Mr. Carlisle's infidelity.

 After Louise becomes the lead, Norma finds her flirting with Floyd in the diner.
 When the older woman complains of her corset, Louise proclaims she will never wear one.
-Norma follows Louise's example, flirting with the orphanage's handyman Joseph Schmidt to access to her file.
-He explains over tea that he lost custody of his daughter Greta when her mother died while he was briefly imprisoned after WWI.
+Norma follows Louise's example, flirting with the orphanage's handyman Joseph Schmidt to access her file.
+Over tea, he explains his brief imprisonment after WWI caused him to lose custody of his daughter Greta when her mother died.
 Broke, Joseph works there to stay close.
-Norma convinces him to let her into the office one day when everyone is at mass.
+He lets Norma into the office one day while everyone is at mass.

-Norma finds a letter from Mary O'Dell in the file with a MA address, requesting updates of her daughter.
+Norma finds a letter from Mary O'Dell in her file with a MA address, requesting updates of her daughter.
 Thankful, she offers to pay Joseph, but he refuses.
 Louise notices Norma's good mood, who says she is writing an old friend to visit.